 Dr Stefanie Williams is a Chartered Psychologist, and is Research Fellow in the Centre for Advances in Behavioural Science (CABS) at Coventry University.
 Stefanie completed her PhD in Health Psychology in 2015, investigating the role of self-efficacy in changing lifestyle physical activity behaviour.
 The focus of her research has been on the development and evaluation of theory-based interventions for changing physical activity and other weight-related behaviours.
 Stefanie has had over 10 years’ experience collaborating with public health departments across the West Midlands and Warwickshire on a range of projects.
 She is passionate about the translation of health psychology into public health practice, and particularly its role in supporting the efficient design and delivery of new and existing public health services.
 Stefanie is delighted to have joined the network as a co-opted member, and looks forward to increasing awareness and further development of the network in her new role as Publicity and Liaison Chair.

-Emma is a Research Associate at the Centre for Behaviour Change, UCL.
-Emma works as part of the Human Behaviour-Change Project, working to synthesise what we know from behaviour change intervention papers.
-Her PhD, completed at UCL, involved the development and testing of behaviour change interventions to integrate physical activity into primary school teaching.
-Emma is interested in using health psychology theory and principles to improve a broad range of public health issues, with specific interests in physical activity and technological interventions.
+Emma is a Lecturer in Public Health at Brunel University and an Associate at the Centre for Behaviour Change, UCL.
+Emma's work involves the development of ontologies to synthesise what we know from behaviour change intervention papers and using health psychology theory and principles to improve a broad range of public health issues, with specific interests in physical activity and technological interventions.

 Alison is a Chartered Health Psychologist and registered with the HCPC and has a background in Applied Psychology with over 25 years’ experience of working within both clinical and research psychology settings.
 She has worked clinically within the specialty areas of Pain Management; Cardiac Rehabilitation; Alcohol Reduction; Smoking Cessation and Diabetes Management.
 She has experience of working within Academic, Public Sector (NHS and LA), and Third Sector organisations.